GWR 4900 Class 4979 Wootton Hall: Preservation

 4979 is one of several Halls salvaged from Woodhams' Scrapyard.
 It was sold to Fleetwood Locomotive Centre in Lancashire, and left as the 179th departure from Barry in October 1986.

 In 1994 it was purchased by the Furness Railway Trust and moved to storage at the Lytham Motive Power Museum.
-In March 2007 it was again moved to a new storage site at Appleby where, during its time at the Heritage Centre there, preventative maintenance was carried out to prevent further decay on the locomotive but the years of being by the sea air at Barry and Fleetwood has taken its toll.
+In March 2007 it was again moved to a new storage site at Appleby where, during its time at the Heritage Centre there, preventative maintenance was carried out to prevent further decay on the locomotive but the years of being by the sea air at Barry and Fleetwood had taken a toll.

-Once the FRT's new accommodation in Preston was completed, 4979 was moved from Appleby in October 2014, to the Ribble Steam Railway at Preston where restoration has since begun.
-The tender tank was almost immediately removed and is now sat in the yard awaiting eventual disposal (but remains as a template for the new tender tank).
-As many re-usable parts as possible have also been recovered from the remains of the tender frames for eventual re-use on the locomotives restored tender.
-The remains of the locos drag box have been cut away for replacement and a number of small parts from the loco are also being worked on.
-The long-term goal for the FRT is to restore the locomotives tender first and then when the tender is completed and funding has been raised, restore Wootton Hall to her former glory.
+With the completion of the FRT's new accommodation in Preston in October 2014, Wootton Hall was moved from Appleby to the Trust's workshop at Preston, where restoration began.
+The tender tank was removed and scrapped.
+An original Collett 3400-gallon tender tank was located, purchased, restored and has been fitted to the tender frames using as many of the reusable parts as possible from the original tank.
+Much progress has also been made and many parts have been trial fitted to the locomotive.
+A coupling rod has recently been purchased and delivered to Preston.
+The next major step is a boiler survey and lift to allow the restoration of the boiler to be undertaken.